emmamme/UTutor/README.md

 __4. Email function with nodemailer__

 For each tutor in search result,  there is a button "Email Me" which allows a user to send email to the tutor through our application email.

+__5. Like and Dislike a Tutor__

+In the search result, a tutor can be liked or disliked.
+Number of likes and dislikes are recorded in database.